csfeeser/ansible-demos/Day 1 Challenge.md

 I hope yesterday was educational and engaging for you all!
 To test what you've learned, please do the following:

+1. Run this command and see what containers you are currently running.

+    `student@bchd:~$` `sudo docker ps`

+0. If you do **NOT** see bender, fry, zoidberg, and farnsworth, run the following commands:

+    `student@bchd:~$` `cd && wget https://labs.alta3.com/projects/ansible/deploy/max-teardown.sh && bash max-teardown.sh`

+    `student@bchd:~$` `cd && wget https://labs.alta3.com/projects/ansible/deploy/pexpress-setup.sh && bash pexpress-setup.sh`

-1. Edit your hosts file and add the following to it:
+0. Edit your hosts file and add the following to it:

     ```
     [renamed]